tmurakam/googleplay_dev_scraper/README.md

     $ ./auto-deliver.rb

+To archive all orders:

+    $ ./auto-deliver.rb -a

 Note: This can press buttons ONLY on first page.
-If you have too many orders on first page, you must archive them manually.
+If you have too many orders on first page, you must archive them manually or use '-a' option.
-Or, modify auto-deliver.rb (see comments in the file).

 License
 =======